Eric Gonzales

-Manolito "Eric" Gonzales Jr. (born September 3, 1972) is a Filipino professional basketball coach, currently with the Quezon Huskers in the Maharlika Pilipinas Basketball League (MPBL) and the Pilipinas Super League (PSL).
+Manolito "Eric" Gonzales Jr. (born September 3, 1972) is a Filipino professional basketball coach, currently serves as a head coach for the Quezon Huskers in the Maharlika Pilipinas Basketball League (MPBL).

 Coaching career

 Early days

 Gonzales is a former University of Santo Tomas track and field star from 1992 to 1994.
 He started his coaching career by serving as an assistant for Binky Favis in 1995 with the Tiger Cubs.
 There, he slowly built his résumé while coaching in the minor leagues for the St. Stephen High School with his brother Warren Gonzales, and would later spend time on the Purefoods and Coca-Cola benches.

 NU Bulldogs

 In 2009, he was tapped as an assistant coach for NU Bulldogs under Manny Dandan.
 He was later promoted as head coach in 2010, with Eric Altamirano as consultant.
 But after the season, Altamirano was promoted to head coach while Gonzales was demoted as an assistant.